 - Establishing and tracking KPIs: What gets measured gets improved, so to streamline your warehousing operations properly, it’s worth establishing and tracking KPIs such as order lead time, transportation cost per package, picking accuracy, and revenue per employee.

 - Take time choosing the right ecommerce warehouse management system: These are nerve centers of your warehouse, so it’s worth taking the time to look through the available options.
 They help you with key processes such as inventory management, picking and shipping, and space and picking route optimization.
-Some features I look out for include real-time inventory levels visibility, easy integration with your existing systems (such as your inventory management software), scalability, and increasing AI automation.
+Some features I look out for include real-time inventory levels visibility, easy integration with your existing systems, scalability, and increasing AI automation.

 Picking The Right Ecommerce Warehouse Process Is Just The Beginning